perseids-project/imgspect/README.md

 I created a github repo for it. imgspect will pull it in as a submodule now.
 It will create a imgbit grid drop-down over the main app area.

+## 2013-12-16

+### imgbit

+Added the ability to set colors with parameters.
+Added caption editing functionality.

+### imgspect

+I think I should replace the drop down menu from the top with one that will rise from the bottom.
+It makes more sense to cover the nav and tools than the main draw area.

+I also need to roll some of the javascript code in the example page into the plug-in itself.
+I will spend some time doing that tomorrow.
+Other than that I need to work on displaying output.
+By default I think that output should be imgbit constructors, but I'll add the ability to turn it into epidoc facs XML fragments with a constructor option.